 The Trustee, in consultation with DXC Technology Australia, decides on the investment of the assets that support your Defined Benefit entitlements.
+You can't select the investments that support your defined benefits.

 The DXC Technology Superannuation Plan Defined Benefit reserve and your Defined Benefit Accounts will be invested in the Balanced Investment Option.